Anderbr4/361microserviceA/README.md

 A.	Requesting Data:
-        Please run random_date_service.py in a terminal and then to call the service create a zmq socket connection to port 6666 and send a request and then decode the response.
+        Please run random_date_service.py in a terminal.
+        To call the service create a zmq socket connection to port 6666 and send a request and then decode the response.
+        Ex.

         context = zmq.Context()